foriin/SuRoQ/README.md

 # SuRoQ (Small RNA Quality) - a pipeline for quick and dirty QC of your small RNA (piRNA-oriented) sequencing data
 SuRoQ requires only your demultiplexed and adapter-trimmed reads in FASTQ or FASTA format (gzip and bz2 compression are supported), genome assembly FASTA and TE consensus sequences FASTA.
 It produces three kinds of plots:
 - Reads size distribution for those that mapped to genome and TEs (NOT mutually exclusive!).
-For TEs red bars designate sense-mapped reads, and blue bars refer to antisense-mapped reads.
+For TEs, blue bars indicate sense-mapped reads, while red bars represent antisense-mapped reads.
+Only unique reads are used for the size distributions, ensuring that each small RNA is counted only once.
+This method, while may be not perfect, mitigates potential effects from high numbers of specific small RNAs that could skew the distribution.
 - WebLogo (seqLogo) plots for sense and antisense TE-mapped reads, useful for validating the U1- and A10-bias.
 - Ping-pong signature with Z score for 10-nt overlap indicated in the title.